Peterborough

 • Lime Tree Paston Lane Peterborough PE4 6HA Telephone(01733) 326603

 Large pub dating from 1935.
 Long, comfortable bar/lounge with two fireplaces.
 Live music most Friday and Saturday nights.
 Quiz on Sunday nights.
 Sky Sports.
 Two pool tables.
 Large function room is used for live music, discos and private functions.
 Beer gardens at front and rear.
-Real ale sometimes available.
+Real ale now regularly available.

 • Moorhen 358 West Lake Avenue Peterborough PE7 8JH Telephone(01733) 245717